bbvox/lines-svg/README.md

 Interface and function signature are :
 1. Constructor <b>Lines("SVG element ID")</b>, expect argument to be existing HTML svg element, with ID.
-2. Instance.data(dataSet) method, expect dataSet to be Array, with values ['open', 'high', 'low', 'close'].
+2. Instance.data(dataSet) method, expect dataSet to be Array, with members ['open', 'high', 'low', 'close'].
 3. Instance.draw(type) method, expect/support: all, line, candle, sma, ema type of charts.
 Default value is all.

 4. Library support also end user draw of lines, arrows, tunels.